usegalaxy-no/nels-galaxy-api/README.md

 Galaxy session cookies are session keys with encrypted with blowfish using the id_secret in the galaxy-config.

-This have only been tested on postgresql and is unlikely to work with other databases
+The development has been done on postgresql and is unlikely to work with other databases

 The program will create the required table if it does not exist.